Shaina-Z/Git-Cookin-/egdd.md

 \- Make Customers Happy:
     \- Description: When a customer's order is correct, the customer is satisfied and becomes happy
 \- Advance to the next day:
-    \- Description: You need to make a certain amount of customers happy within a certain amount of time before you can advance to the next day.
+    \- Description: You need to make a certain number of customers happy within a certain amount of time before you can advance to the next day.
 \-Complete the Week:
    \- Description: After completing all six days of the week (Mon-Sat), the player has finished the game and wins